therealshabi/AutoImageFlipper/README.md

 ## Tools and Libraries Used :

-1. Glide for Image loading and caching
+1. Picaaso for Image loading
 2. Circle Indicator by https://github.com/ongakuer/CircleIndicator